Alelsito/breaking-bad-api/README.md

 ### The challenge

-1. Create a page where you can consult the characters of Breaking-Bad
+1. Create a page where you can consult the characters of Breaking-Bad.
 2. Read information about each character that are displayed.

 Such as: